Should Christians Use Online Dating Apps?

 Do dating apps provide room for genuine and organic relationships / friendships, or are they just a quick way for someone to get a “hook-up”?

-Many surveys reveal that the majority of relationships that are engaged via dating apps have been short-lived.
+Many relationships that are engaged via dating apps have been short-lived.
 So very few meaningful relationships ever materialize from using online dating apps.

 5. Online dating can attract sexual predators & improper behavior